 Today, my wife’s grandmother passed away.
 While she lived to be almost 91 years old, I can’t help but have the feeling that her passing was needless.
 She had spoken with the neighbor, who had told my wife’s grandmother that she loved bananas in her cereal for breakfast.
 My grandmother had an extra bunch of bananas and offered to take them to her neighbor the next morning.
+This simple act of kindness demonstrated her caring nature and willingness to protect and nurture the well-being of those around her.

 When the next morning came, my wife’s grandmother had overslept.
 She wanted to keep her promise, so she got up in a hurry to get the bananas to take to her neighbor.
 In a rush, she fell, and she broke her femur in the process.
 She had surgery to repair the break, but never recovered, and a month later, she passed.